mr-kaveh/hd-k8s-security-practices/on-premise/2-Implement Image Scanning and Security Policies.md

-### **1. Trusted Base Images**
+### **1. Use Trusted Base Images**

 -   We should Always start with a base image from a trusted source, such as official repositories or verified registries like Docker Hub or Red Hat Container Catalog.

 -   We prefer minimal base images like Alpine or Distroless to reduce the attack surface.

-		# Use a minimal and trusted base image like Alpine
+		# Use a minimal and trusted base image like Alpine 		FROM alpine:3.18
-		FROM alpine:3.18

-		# Add only necessary files and packages
-		RUN apk add --no-cache python3
-		COPY app.py /app/
+		# Add only necessary files and packages 		RUN apk add --no-cache python3 		COPY app.py /app/

 		CMD ["python3", "/app/app.py"]

 ##### Note: We may use `FROM scratch` for extremely minimal images if your application doesn’t require a full OS. scratch base images are suitable for *Security-first*  deployments, since there are no unnecessary files, libraries, or tools that could introduce vulnerabilities.

-	# Start from scratch
+	# Start from scratch 	FROM scratch
-	FROM scratch

-	# Set up working directory
+	# Set up working directory 	WORKDIR /app
-	WORKDIR /app

-	# Copy Go binary into the image
-	COPY ./data-wrangler /app/data-wrangler
+	# Copy Go binary into the image 	COPY ./data-wrangler /app/data-wrangler

-	# Specify the application to run
+	# Specify the application to run 	ENTRYPOINT ["/app/data-wrangler"]
-	ENTRYPOINT ["/app/data-wrangler"]